cweiswadel/bear-cog/README.md

 # Operational Procedures

+## AWS Resource setup

+* The only manual effort to set up AWS resources were for the RDS DB
+  * This was created manually in the AWS console
+  * It was created as a MySQL RDS DB
+    * The Database, Table, and Schema would also be created during the scripts execution if they `NOT EXISTS`
+    * (IN THEORY, because the writing of the data wasn't 100% accomplished)
+* The S3 bucket is created if it does not exist during the execution of the script/pipeline

 ## Lacking knowledge with Prefect

 * Similar to my level of familiarity with parquet files, I had never been exposed to prefect before